 Campus Recreation employs a large number of students each year to manage the Pohl-Stark Complex and coordinate programming.
 Students find employment ranging from Intramural officials and scorekeepers to facility staff, personal trainers, lifeguards, and office assistants.

-The services and facilities provided by Campus Recreation are free for any registered MUW student.
+The services and facilities provided by Campus Recreation are free for registered MUW students.
 Supplementary membership opportunities are available for an additional fee.

-For questions or information concerning Campus Recreation programs, membership, or employment please call us at (662) 241-7494, stop by the Stark Recreation Center Office, Rm.
-101 or email us at campusrecreation@sa.muw.edu.
+For more information call (662) 241-7494 or email campus recreation@sa.muw.edu.

 Career Services